AVEVA/AVEVA-Samples/basic_samples/SDS/Java/readme.rst

 the `Sds documentation <https://cloud.osisoft.com/documentation>`__ for more information about Sds Property Overrides.

-SdsViews
+SdsStreamViews
 -------

-A SdsView provides a way to map stream data requests from one data type to another.
-You can apply a view to any read or GET operation.
-SdsView is used to specify the mapping between source and target types.
+A SdsStreamView provides a way to map stream data requests from one data type to another.
+You can apply a stream view to any read or GET operation.
+SdsStreamView is used to specify the mapping between source and target types.

 Sds attempts to determine how to map properties from the source to the